Track 1 Logo

 Support

 Competition staff will be active on the community Discord and are committed to answering questions (and fixing any issues that may arise) related to the starter datasets, baselines, competition logistics, and Showdown/Pokémon more broadly.
 However, due to limited bandwidth, we caution that the technical details involved in improving upon provided methods may be deemed out-of-scope (e.g., RL training details beyond the provided documentation).
-This is mainly because, given the datasets and baselines, you would have many other viable options that are maintaned by larger teams and better suited to a broad audience.
+This is mainly because, given the datasets and baselines, you would have many other viable options that are maintained by larger teams and better suited to a broad audience.
 Still, please feel free to reach out, and we will help in any way we can.